-Foot Pain In The Obese Child
+Foot Pain In the Obese Child

 The rate of childhood obesity has tripled in the last 3 decades.
 In 2010 the obesity rate for children was 16.9 %.
 Childhood obesity can result in a more flattened foot structure leading to instability of the foot.
 As a result I am seeing more children with foot and ankle pain.
 The problem is that these children should exercise but can’t because there feet hurt.